 Developer tools are used for managing software development life cycles.
-You can use these sets of services to create, build and deploy software applications.
+You can use these services to create, build and deploy software applications.

-- Code-Deploy for automating the deployment of application
+- Code-Deploy for automating the deployment of applications.

-- Code-Pipeline allows you to keep your eyes on building, testing, and deploying the applications.
+- Code-Pipeline lets you keep your eyes on building, testing, and deploying the applications.

-- Cloud-Formation is used to convert infrastructure into the cloud, so it will be like a template.
+- Cloud-Formation converts infrastructure into the cloud to be like a template.
 You can create a production-ready environment in minutes.

-- A trusted advisor gives you recommendations on how to do cost optimization and secure your environment.
+- A trusted advisor gives you recommendations on cost optimization and securing your environment.

 The need for cloud computing is the basis of understanding any cloud provider.
-The main need for cloud computing is cost saving.
-Yes, with cloud computing, you can reduce hardware and software cost.
+The primary need for cloud computing is cost saving.
+Yes, with cloud computing, you can reduce hardware and software costs.
 You don’t need to maintain a server.
 Day-to-day issues with the server may be hectic if the company grows faster.
 All licenses or renewals are taken care of by cloud providers.
-With cloud computing, you can access your data and server anywhere, anytime.
-You don’t need to put extra care into securing your customer’s data.
-It will also be taken care of by cloud providers; your data will always be in good hands.
+With cloud computing, you can access your data and server anywhere.
+You don’t need extra care to secure your customer’s data.
+Cloud providers will also take care of it; your data will always be in good hands.

-This is purely based on your background, there are particularly three roles for AWS skills.
-They are
+This is purely based on your background; three AWS skills roles exist.

 - AWS Sysops